tsoj/Nalwald/README.md

 are novelties in the chess programming space:
 - *King contextual PSTs* are piece square tables that are different depending on where our own king and the enemy king are located.
-- *Fail-high delta pruning* is an extension to delta pruning, where instead of pruning hopelessly bad moves, moves are also pruned, if they are believed to be much better than beta (by using the SEE function).
 - *Futility reductions* are an improvement to futility pruning.
 Here not only are moves skipped that are likely to be much worse than alpha.
 Additionally, moves that are likely slightly worse than alpha get their depth reduced accordingly to how bad they are